pdkaizer/pdkaizer/README.md

 ### Hi there 👋

-I am a  designer and design technologist with a passion for user focused digital products that are highly functional and beautifully designed.
+I'm a product designer and design technologist with a passion for user focused digital products that are highly functional and beautifully designed.

 My current job is Senior Designer for [Booz | Allen | Hamilton](http://www.boozallen.com/) where I currently am doing design work for the [USPS](https://www.usps.com/).